rwos/website/src/blog/tacit-racket-2.md

 > <br><small>Phil Karlton</small>

-I think part of the reason why these functions (especially the "hooks") are so obscure is that the don't have a good name.
+I think part of the reason why these functions (especially the "hooks") are so obscure is that they don't have a good name.
 The operation of `fold` (also called `reduce` sometimes) isn't too straight-forward either.
 But it's clear, since you can say "it's a fold".
 If the thing has a name you only have to understand it once.